Life on the Road With Visual Impairments

 State Vision Driving Requirements

-The DMV obligates all licensed drivers to drive safely.
+The DMV requires all licensed drivers to drive safely.
 As a result, every U.S. state requires drivers to take a vision test before getting behind the wheel.
 It may also be best to make any necessary modifications to your vehicle prior to driving.

 Types of Driver's Licenses